-EERA staff has prepared a preliminary DSP, identifying the Permittee, the proposed LWECS, and additional proposed permit conditions.
-The proposed DSP is attached to these Comments and Recommendations.
-Commission approval of a DSP will initiate a formal public comment period and a Public Hearing.
+EERA staff has prepared a preliminary DSP (PDSP), identifying the Permittee, the proposed LWECS, and additional proposed permit conditions.
+The PDSP is attached to these Comments and Recommendations.
+Commission approval and release of a DSP will initiate a formal public comment period and a Public Hearing.